Sandhya80/Fiorellino/README.md

 **Bootstrap**: For providing responsive design and prebuilt components.
 [Visit Bootstrap](https://getbootstrap.com/) **Unsplash**: For the beautiful images used in the project.
+[Visit Unsplash](https://unsplash.com/) **Github Copilot**: For bug fixes and overall performance enhancements.

+---

-[Visit Unsplash](https://unsplash.com/) 📧 Contact:
+📧 Contact:

 For any inquiries or feedback, feel free to reach out:

 Email: <sandhyaharsh@gmail.com>

+---

 Thank you for visiting Fiorellino! 🌺